alicewriteswrongs/old-blog/_posts/2015-08-10-vim-and-tmux-best-friends.markdown

 confusing and bad.

 Enter the plugin!
-Basically what it lets you do is setup one key combo across Vim and tmux that you can use to navigate between tmux panes, and between Vim splits within a Vim instance.
+Basically what it lets you do is setup one key combo across Vim and tmux that you can't use to navigate between tmux panes, and between Vim splits within a Vim instance.
 It's super super nice!
 Now you just need to know wherer you want to go and you can mash keys to get there.
 Great!